-- Conduct a survey in the fall of 2022 for assessing the Drug and Alcohol Awareness and Prevention Program (DAAPP). - Strengthen programs and educational offerings that adapt to the challenges created COVID-19 (safety precautions, etc.) while still meeting current needs, while identifying new needs created by COVID-19. - Build on community drug and alcohol resources.
+- Conduct a survey in the fall of 2024 for assessing the Drug and Alcohol Awareness and Prevention Program (DAAPP). - Strengthen programs and educational offerings that adapt to the staffing challenges of: - The elimination of a position that served as role in the PCC Health Clinic that provided health and wellness guidance programming. - The continued vacancy of a position in the Wellness & Recreation Center that provided expertise in the health and wellness programming as it pertains to alcohol, drug, and other health and wellness programming - Build on community drug and alcohol resources.